 12. Be Clear About Your Policies on eBay

-It’s important to be clear about your business policies when selling on eBay.
+When selling on eBay, it’s important to be clear about your business policies.
 Clearly describe return policies, shipping policies, warranties, etc.

 This way, potential customers will know exactly what to expect when buying from you.
 In addition, if a customer is unhappy after buying your product, you can revert to your clearly stated policies.

-You may still end up bending those policies on occasion to keep a client happy.
-However, you can remind them of the policies for any potential issues going forward.
+You may still end up occasionally bending those policies to keep a client happy.
+However, you can remind them of the policies for any potential issues in the future.

 13. Consider a Shipping Schedule

-In order to help your business run more smoothly, consider setting up a shipping schedule.
-Doing so will help you avoid running to the post office every single day.
+To help your business run more smoothly, consider setting up a shipping schedule.
+Doing so will help you avoid running to the post office daily.